Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 5) Palo (Adults Only)

 The only adult-exclusive restaurant on the Disney Magic is Palo, which serves an Italian-inspired brunch and dinner.
 Brunch is a more casual affair compared to dinner, though both meals are excellent.
-Dinner is served every night and brunch is available only on sea days.
+Dinner is served every night and brunch is available on sea days.
+If you’re on a shorter three-night sailing on the Disney Magic, brunch may also be served on a port day, just check the onboard schedule.
 Advanced reservations for both meal services are required.

 There’s so much to do on the Disney Magic that you’ll never find yourself bored.
 Each night there’s live music in the Atrium Lobby.
 The Walt Disney Theatre is where you can find live original productions like Tangled: The Musical.
 Over at the Buena Vista Theatre, you’ll be able to catch a Disney movie, including films that are currently playing in theaters at home.